 MID-OCTOBER—MID-APRIL: Destroy egg masses.

 Destroy egg masses by spraying them with a horticultural oil labeled for spongy moth (Lymantria dispar) egg masses (available at lawn and garden centers or online) or by scraping them off and killing them.
 Do not use motor oil, mineral oils, non-horticultural oils or others not labeled for spongy moth.
 Spray the oil onto the egg mass until it is soaked.
 If you scrape off egg masses, be very careful not to harm the bark of the tree.
 You could do more damage than good that way.
 Use a knife or paint scraper to gently scrape all of the eggs into a jar.
 Eggs can be killed by soaking them in soapy water for 2 days before discarding them in the trash.
-Don’t just scrape egg masses onto the ground or try to crush them with your shoe as they will survive to hatch next spring.
+Don’t just scrape egg masses onto the ground or try to crush them with your shoe as many eggs may survive to hatch next spring!
 Any parts of the egg mass you are unable to scrape off can also hold surviving eggs.

 Photo Credits: Bill McNee WI DNR; Cliff Sadoff Purdue University.